nirajvishwakarma/ansible-playbook/README.md

 #5.configure SSH access to ansible host

-->Go to ansible controller try to ssh target1 or target2
+->Go to ansible controller try to ssh server1
 $ ssh ubuntu@<target_IP>

 -> generate key for the ansible controller